Student culture

 Ordering Teekkari caps

 The co-ordering of the caps is carried out in two ordering rounds, the first in October-November and the second in January-February.
-Orders are placed twice a year.

 We recommend placing an order in the first round of ordering, as the hat is much cheaper when ordered with it.
-Those who have ordered the cap will receive an invoice by e-mail, which is due in March-April.
+For non-fresher, the price of the cap is the same regardless of the order round.

 Overalls